pranshugaba/maths-wiki/docs/about/style-guide.md

 # Style Guide

-!!! warning "Work in progress"
+!!! example "Work in progress"
     This style guide is a work in progress.

 To paraphrase Albert Einstein,